microsoft/hyperspace/docs/_docs/07-dg-code-structure.md

 ### src
 `src` folder contains Hyperspace’s source and test code.

-The source code files are available under 'src/main/scala' and include implementation of core functionality and features of Hyperspace.
+The source code files are available under `src/main/scala` and include implementation of core functionality and features of Hyperspace.

 **src/main/scala/com/microsoft/hyperspace**

-  |- **actions** : Implementation of Hyperspace actions to create, maintain and remove indexes in a concurrent manner.
+- **actions** : Implementation of Hyperspace actions to create, maintain and remove indexes in a concurrent manner.

-  |- **index**: Implementation of Hyeprspace indexes, optimizations rules and other core features.
+- **index**: Implementation of Hyeprspace indexes, optimizations rules and other core features.

-  |- **util**: Various utility functions that are used by different features and components.
+- **util**: Various utility functions that are used by different features and components.

-**src/main/scala/org/apache/spark**: A number of shared utility functions.
+**src/main/scala/org/apache/spark**: Contains classes/methods to provide access to Spark's private classes/methods.

 If you are working on adding changes to Hyperspace, you would need to add or modify code in above packages.